 It’s not successful but at least it’s a start.

 I replaced the front page with the same HTML and managed to get to the Plugins page.

-I added WP Fastest Cache and enabled the following settings:
+I added WP Fastest Cache and tweaked some settings.

 After that I asked around for advice.
 I spammed Malaysian Open Source (Sumber Terbuka Malaysia) Telegram group and my friends for any advice they can give for someone in my situation.

 One of the tips given by members of that group is I can just use CDN provided by Cloudflare for free.
 Why, in God green earth did I forgot about that?

 I signed up for Cloudflare, followed the instruction, changed the nameservers to Cloudflare’s and also searched for Cloudflare plugin for WP if it exists.
 (It did, and it is developed by Cloudflare team).

 By now, this blog was routinely restarted again and again.